When is Kuali needed?

 - Ideally, please notify your analyst the moment you decide you will be applying for a grant or participating as a sub to another institution

-- Notify analyst at least two weeks prior to sponsor due date to prepare budget and provide them with a completed eCAF questionnaire (attached)
+- Notify analyst at least two weeks prior to sponsor due date to prepare budget and provide them with a completed Kuali questionnaire form

 - All finalized proposal documents should be sent to analyst 5 days prior to the sponsor due date.
 This gives the analyst 2-3 days to review all proposal documents/attach to application prior to submitting them to RED for their standard 2-day review requirement